 Randall Melton, OMA Board Treasurer

-Randall Melton is the collection Curator for Tamastslikt Cultural Institute located on the Umatilla Indian Reservation. he is an enrolled member of the Seminole nation of Oklahoma and a graduate of Eastern Oregon University with a B.S. in anthropology/sociology.
+Randall Melton is the collection Curator for Tamastslikt Cultural Institute located on the Umatilla Indian Reservation.
+He is an enrolled member of the Seminole nation of Oklahoma and a graduate of Eastern Oregon University with a B.S. in anthropology/sociology.
 Randall has worked for Tamastslikt since 1996 and as the Collection Curator since 2004.
 Randall is also one of the mentors for Oregon Heritage Commission's MentorCorps.
 He's excited for the opportunity to work with other museum professions from across the state and provide a tribal and eastern Oregon voice to the conversation.
-Randall was elected to the OMA Board is 2014.
+Randall was elected to the OMA Board in 2014.

 Erika Leppmann, OMA Board Secretary